 Monthly monitoring processes are currently in place and operational.
-The monthly reports reviewed during inspection were found to be detailed, concise and compliant.
+The monthly monitoring reports reviewed during inspection were found to be detailed, concise and compliant.

-Records regarding three medication incidents were reviewed and found to have been appropriately recorded, managed and reported within RQIA timeframes.
+Records regarding incidents reported to the agency (one vulnerable adult and four medication reports) were reviewed and found to have been appropriately recorded, managed and reported within RQIA timeframes.